 - Bin Zhang, Alex Marin, Brian Hutchinson and Mari Ostendorf.
 Learning Phrase Patterns for Text Classification.
 IEEE Transactions on Audio, Speech and Language Processing.
 Volume 21, issue 6, pages 1180-1189, 2013.

 - Brian Hutchinson, Mari Ostendorf and Maryam Fazel.
 Low Rank Language Models for Small Training Sets.
 IEEE Signal Processing Letters.
 Volume 18, issue 9, pages 489-492, 2011.

-- Robin Cosbey, Allison Wusterbarth, Brian Hutchinson.
+- Robin Cosbey, Allison Wusterbarth and Brian Hutchinson.
 Deep Learning for Classroom Activity Detection from Audio.
-ICASSP 2019 (to appear).
+ICASSP 2019.

-- Nicholas Majeske, Brian Hutchinson, Filip Jagodzinski, Tanzima Islam.
+- Nicholas Majeske, Brian Hutchinson, Filip Jagodzinski and Tanzima Islam.
 Low Rank Smoothed Sampling Methods for Identifying Impactful Pairwise Mutations.
 Computational Structural Bioinformatics Workshop at ACMBCB 2018.

 - Andy Brown, Aaron Tuor, Brian Hutchinson and Nicole Nichols.
 Recurrent Neural Network Attention Mechanisms for Interpretable System Log Anomaly Detection.
 Machine Learning for Computing Systems Workshop at HPDC 2018.